Basilica of St. Paul Outside the Walls

 Interior

 The interior of the Basilica of St. Paul is magnificent, with enormous marble columns and beautiful gold mosaics.
 Unfortunately, because of the fire of 1823, few parts of the Medieval basilica remain intact.
-However, the church still houses some mosaics from the thirteenth century, a large twelfth-century chandelier, or the marble tombstone under which the remains of St. Paul lie.
+However, the church still houses some mosaics from the thirteenth century, a large twelfth-century chandelier, and the marble tombstone under which the remains of St. Paul lie.

 On the basilica’s walls, visitors will be able to observe the portraits of each of the popes, while a ray of sunlight lights up the portrait of the current Pope, Pope Francis.